 There are many versions of this traditional Italian antipasto called bruschetta (pronounced broo-SKEH-tah) featuring grilled bread, olive oil, salt, and a topping.
 For example, the grilled bread can be topped with cured meat, mixed vegetables, cheese, or beans.
 Our hearts (and tongues), however, consistently lean toward the tomato basil version.
 It’s just so fresh, so perfect.

-Traditionally, the garlic is applied directly to the toasted bread by cutting off the end of a garlic clove and rubbing it back and forth on top of the bread (recommended).
+Traditionally, Italians apply the garlic directly to the toasted bread by cutting off the end of a garlic clove and rubbing it back and forth on top of the bread (recommended).
 If you choose to do it this way, reduce the amount of minced garlic you add to the bruschetta because you may not want it that garlicky.
 Alternatively, you can leave it out altogether, depending on your tastes.

 FRESH TOMATO BASIL BRUSCHETTA

 - 8 Roma tomatoes, chopped into ½-inch cubes

 - 1 fresh baguette, cut into ½-inch thick slices

 - 2 garlic cloves, minced

 - 1 tablespoon red or balsamic vinegar